Delay on broadcast erasure channels under random linear combinations: Proofs from

 \begin{lemma} For all $j \in [n]$ and distinct $k,k' \in [c+1]$, the RVs $(\hat{J},X_{j,k}+X_{j,k'},X_{j,k},X_{j,k'})$ form Markov chains

 \end{lemma}

-\begin{proof} We establish the first chain; the proof of the second is the same.
+\begin{IEEEproof} We establish the first chain; the proof of the second is the same.
 Fix a row index $j \in [n]$, and two distinct column indices $k,k' \in [c+1]$.
 By the definition of a Markov chain, we must show

 for all $i \in [n]$ (including $i = j$), integer $a \geq 2$, and integer $x \geq 1$.
 To make our expressions more compact, we introduce the notation for events $A^{(a)}_1 = \{X_{j,k} + X_{j,k'} = a\}$, $A_2 = \{X_{j,k} = x\}$, and $A^{(a)}_{1,2} = A^{(a)}_1 \cap A_2$.
 Then, showing \eqref{eq:markcondtest} is equivalent to showing $\Pbb\left( \hat{J} = i ~ \vert A^{(a)} \right)$ is the same for $A^{(a)}$ equal to either $A^{(a)}_{1,2}$ or $A^{(a)}_1$.
 Let $\Nbb_{>c} \equiv \{c+1,c+2,\ldots\}$, and define the sets